 How long have you studied Japanese?

-I have studied Japanese for about seven years.
+I have studied Japanese for about eight years.
 I started studying freshman year of high school and have continued throughout college.

 Are you fluent in Japanese?

 I define fluency as being able to enter into almost any situation and being confident that I will be understood and that I will be able to understand others.
 Even if I do not understand everything perfectly, I should have the ability to guess with context clues or convey something in a slightly easier way like a bilingual/native speaker would.
 Based on this, I would not say that I am fluent, but that I am an intermediate-advanced/basic business level Japanese speaker, reader, and writer.
 I can survive in Japan but I wouldn’t say that I can thrive in Japan just yet.

 How did you/do you study Japanese?

 Throughout high school, I have used the Genki textbooks and the Basic Kanji Books.
 They are not terribly expensive, but you can find PDF files of them online.
 Other than that, I guess I just listened to Japanese music, watched Japanese movies, and was fortunate enough to be able to visit Japan many times (although not for extended periods of time).
 High school Japanese consisted of one hour class five times a week.
-In college, I've used various textbooks that teach content rather than specific grammar patterns.
+In college, I’ve used various textbooks that teach content rather than specific grammar patterns.
 Class is three times a week for one hour.
 As I am pretty busy with my other studies, I unfortunately do not have much time for self-study.
 I mostly practice Japanese (if at all) via the language table once a week with other native speakers at my college and through my internship/study abroad/other travel to Japan.
-Currently I am trying to watch YouTube and dramas in Japanese and find advanced online textbooks.
+Currently I use HelloTalk, a language exchange app, to practice speaking and writing in Japanese.

 Have you taken the JLPT?
 What level?